Apurba-Khanra1999/studio/README.md

 *   **Multiple Views**: Visualize your work with a Kanban **Board**, a data-rich **Dashboard**, and a **Calendar** view.
 *   **Seamless UX**: Features like a command palette (`⌘K`), quick-add popover, notifications, and dark/light modes enhance productivity.
 *   **Secure Authentication**: User sign-up and login with email/password or Google, powered by Firebase.
-*   **Persistent & Scoped Storage**: Task data and the user's API key are saved to `localStorage` and are unique to each logged-in user.
+*   **Persistent & Scoped Storage**: Task data and notifications are saved to `localStorage` and are unique to each logged-in user.

 ## 🚀 Technology Stack